mike9251/karpathy.github.io/_posts/2019-11-26-c-concurrency.markdown

 }

 {% endhighlight %}
 Output is messy because two threads write at the cout simultaneously.
-To fix this we can use mutex to syncrhonize threads.
+To fix this we can use `std::mutex` to syncrhonize threads.
 So we need to "bind" cout with mutex.

 {% highlight c++ %}